 For this viewer, the brightest news of Disney's morning preview presentation at CinemaCon was a clear signal that Pixar is back in brilliant form after the disappointments of Cars 2, Monsters University and even the Oscar-winning Brave.
-Executive VP of theatrical distribution Dave Hollis showed a sequence from Inside Out, the label's 2015 release directed by Pete Docter of Up fame, Inside-out-concept-art-666and the concept is an inspired true original.
+Executive VP of theatrical distribution Dave Hollis showed a sequence from Inside Out, the label's 2015 release directed by Pete Docter of Up fame, and the concept is an inspired true original.
 Much of the film takes place inside the mind of an 11-year-old girl, with characters named Fear, Sadness, Joy, Disgust and Anger representing her ever-shifting emotions.
 (They're voiced, respectively, by Bill Hader, Phyllis Smith of "The Office," Amy Poehler, Mindy Kaling and Lewis Black.)
 The hilarious segment shown to CinemaCon attendees not only features those characters, but the folks inside the brains of her parents too.
 Young Riley's family has just moved cross-country, which has put her in a foul mood, and the dynamics of a typical parent-child spat over the dinner table are ingeniously dissected through the interactions of these brain avatars.
 Despite this, ahem, heady premise, the audience at Caesars Palace immediately grasped the idea and responded with warm and hearty laughter.
 Damn you, Pixar, for making us wait till 2015 for this one.

 With Captain America: The Winter Soldier already getting great advance word, Disney has yet another very promising Marvel movie on tap for August 1: Guardians of the Galaxy.
 The Marvel blockbusters have always maintained a sense of humor even when the fate of the world is at stake, but this one ups the irreverence factor with its motley quintet of rule-breaking, outcast superheroes.
 While the Avengers' circle of larger-than-life warriors looks to spin off into the next decade, this new addition to the Marvel movie universe may bring a second set of sequels and spinoffs.
 It's a tantalizingly different side of Marvel, led by comic actor Chris Pratt (CinemaCon Breakthrough Performer of the Year and the voiceover star of The Lego Movie).